NishantPatel18/RoadCrackDetection/README.md

 Define the number of classes and load the trained model that was saved after training.

-After that, run the model testing.
+After that, run the model for testing.

 --------------------------------------------------------------------------------------------------------------